$\mathrm{G}$-theory of $\mathbb{F}_1$-algebras I: the equivariant Nishida problem: Mackey and Green structure and the -theoretic assembly map

 \section{Mackey and Green structure and the $\G$-theoretic assembly map}

-In this section, unless otherwise stated, $G$ is a finite group and $F$ is a field, such that the characteristic of $F$ is coprime to the order of $G$.
-Let us comment further on the assumptions made.
-In the sequel, we frequently require that the canonical Cartan homomorphism from $\K$-theory to $\G$-theory be an isomorphism.
-This is true if the input ring is unital regular and Noetherian.
+Suppose that $G$ is a finite group and $F$ is a field, such that the characteristic of $F$ is coprime to the order of $G$.
+Then the canonical Cartan homomorphism from $\K$-theory to $\G$-theory is an isomorphism, a property we frequently require in the sequel.
+This is more generally true if the input ring is unital regular and Noetherian.
 Our assumptions above imply that $F[G]$ is such a ring.
 However, it is an overkill for this purpose.
 We present a few general cases, where the group algebra is unital regular and Noetherian and the interested reader can try to adapt the machinery below to these cases.
 We also remark that the case of infinite groups is definitely very interesting, but necessarily more delicate.

 \begin{ex} Hall proved that $F[G]$ is Noetherian, if $G$ is polycyclic-by-finite and the characteristic of $F$ is zero \cite{HallNoethRing}.
 If $G$, in addition, is torsion free, then $F[G]$ is (left) regular, (see Lemma 1 of \cite{FarSni}). \end{ex}